-As of December 31, 2022, the Company's right-of-use assets from operating leases are \$2,008, which are reporting in right-of-use assets - operating leases in the consolidated balance sheets.
-As of December 31, 2022, the Company has outstanding operating lease obligations of \$1,999, of which \$962 is reported in operating lease liabilities, current portion and \$1,037 is reporting in operating lease liabilities less current portion in the Company's consolidated balance sheets.
-The Company did not have operating leases as of December 31, 2021.
+As of December 31, 2023 and 2022, the Company's right-of-use assets from operating leases were \$1,307 and \$2,008, respectively, which are reported in operating lease right-of-use assets in the consolidated balance sheets.
+As of December 31, 2023 and 2022, the Company had outstanding operating lease obligations of \$1,305 and \$1,999, respectively, of which \$1,106 and \$962, respectively, are reported in operating lease liabilities, current portion and \$199 and \$1,037, respectively, are reported in operating lease liabilities less current portion in the Company's consolidated balance sheets.
 The Company calculates its incremental borrowing rates for specific lease terms, used to discount future lease payments, as a function of the financing terms the Company would likely receive on the open market.

-Note 11 - Intangible Assets, net
+Note 10 - Intangible Assets, net